-ARTs are cross-functional and have all the capabilities—software, hardware, firmware, and other—needed to define, implement, test, and deploy new system functionality.
-An ART operates with a goal of achieving a continuous flow of value, as shown in Figure 1.
+ARTs are cross-functional and have all the capabilities—software, hardware, firmware, and other—needed to define, implement, test, deploy, release, and where applicable, operate solutions.
+An ART delivers a continuous flow of value, as shown in Figure 1.

-- The schedule is fixed – The train departs the station on a known, reliable schedule, as determined by the chosen PI cadence.
-If a Feature misses a train, it can catch the next one.
+- The schedule is fixed – The train departs the station on a known, reliable schedule, as determined by the chosen Program Increment (PI) cadence.
+If a Feature misses a timed departure and does not get planned into the current PI, it can catch the next one.

 - A new system increment every two weeks – Each train delivers a new system increment every two weeks.
 The System Demo provides a mechanism for evaluating the working system, which is an integrated increment from all the teams.

-- The PI timebox is fixed – All teams on the train are synchronized to the same PI length (typically 8 – 12 weeks) and have common iteration start/end dates and duration.
+- Synchronization is applied – All teams on the train are synchronized to the same PI length (typically 8 – 12 weeks) and have common Iteration start/end dates and duration.

-- The train has a known velocity – Each train can reliably estimate how much cargo (new features) can be delivered in a PI.
+- The train has a known velocity – Each ART can reliably estimate how much cargo (new features) can be delivered in a PI.

-- Agile Teams – Agile Teams embrace the ‘Agile Manifesto’ and the SAFe values and principles.
+- Agile Teams – Agile teams embrace the ‘Agile Manifesto’ and SAFe Core Values and Principles.
 They apply Scrum, Extreme Programming (XP), Kanban, and other Built-In Quality practices.

 - Dedicated people – Most people needed by the ART are dedicated full time to the train, regardless of their functional reporting structure.

-- Face-to-face PI Planning – The ART plans its own work at periodic, largely face-to-face PI Planning events.
+- Face-to-face PI Planning – The ART plans its work at periodic, mostly face-to-face PI Planning events.

-- Innovation and Planning (IP) – IP iterations provide a guard band (buffer) for estimating and a dedicated time for PI planning, innovation, continuing education, and infrastructure work.
+- Innovation and Planning (IP) – IP Iterations occur at the end of every PI and provide an estimating guard band (buffer) as well as dedicated time for PI planning, innovation, continuing education, and infrastructure work.

 - Inspect and Adapt (I&A) – An I&A event is held at the end of every PI.
 The current state of the solution is demonstrated and evaluated.
 Teams and management then identify improvement backlog items via a structured, problem-solving workshop.

-Additionally, in larger value streams, multiple ARTs collaborate to build larger solution capabilities via a Solution Train.
-Some ART stakeholders participate in Solution Train events, including the Solution Demo and Pre- and Post-PI Planning.
+Additionally, in more significant value streams, multiple ARTs collaborate to build more extensive solutions via a Solution Train.
+Some ART stakeholders participate in Solution Train events, including the Pre- and Post-PI Planning and Solution Demo.

-ARTs are typically virtual organizations that have all the people needed to define and deliver value.
-This breaks down the traditional functional silos that may exist, as shown in Figure 2.
+ARTs are typically virtual organizations that have all the people needed to define, deliver, and operate the solution.
+This new organization breaks down the traditional functional silos that may exist, as shown in Figure 2.

-In such a functional organization, developers work with developers, testers work with other testers, and architects and systems engineers work with each other.
-While there are reasons why organizations have evolved that way, the value doesn’t flow easily, as it must cross all the silos.
-The daily involvement of managers and project managers is necessary to move the work across.
-As a result, progress is slow, and handoffs and delays rule.
+In such a functional organization, developers work with developers, and testers collaborate with other testers, architects, and systems engineers work with each other, and operations work by themselves.
+While there are reasons why organizations have evolved that way, the value doesn’t flow quickly, as it must cross all the silos.
+The daily involvement of managers is necessary to move the work across these silos, and as a result, progress is slow, and handoffs and delays rule.

-Instead, the ART applies systems thinking and builds a cross-functional organization that is optimized to facilitate the flow of value from ideation to deployment, as Figure 3 illustrates.
+Instead, the ART applies systems thinking (SAFe Principle #2) and organize around value (SAFe Principle #10) to build a cross-functional organization that is optimized to facilitate the flow of value from ideation through deployment and release, and into operations, as Figure 3 illustrates.

-Together, this fully cross-functional organization—whether physical (direct organizational reporting) or virtual (line of reporting is unchanged)—has everyone and everything it needs to define and deliver value.
+Together, this fully cross-functional organization—whether physical (direct organizational reporting) or virtual (line of reporting is unchanged)—has everyone and everything it needs to define, deliver, and operate solutions.
 It is self-organizing and self-managing.
-This creates a far leaner organization, one where traditional daily task and project management is no longer required.
+This creates a far leaner organization; one where traditional daily task and project management is no longer required.
 Value flows more quickly, with a minimum of overhead.

 Agile Teams Power the Train

-ARTs include the teams that define, build, and test features and components.
-SAFe teams have a choice of Agile practices, based primarily on Scrum, XP, and Kanban.
-Software quality practices include continuous integration, test-first, refactoring, pair work, and collective ownership.
-Hardware quality is supported by exploratory early iterations, frequent system-level integration, design verification, modeling, and Set-Based Design.
-Agile architecture supports software and hardware quality.
+ARTs include the teams that define, build, and test features and components, as well as those that deploy, release, and operate the solution.
+Individual teams have a choice of Agile practices, based primarily on Scrum, XP, and Kanban.
+Software quality practices include architecture & design quality, code quality, systems quality, and release quality practices (see Built-In Quality).
+Hardware quality is supported by exploratory early iterations, frequent system-level integration, design verification, Model-Based Systems Engineering (MBSE), and Set-Based Design.
+Agile Architecture supports both software and hardware quality.

-Each Agile team has five to nine dedicated individual contributors, covering all the roles necessary to build a quality increment of value for an iteration.
-Teams can deliver software, hardware, and any combination.
+Each Agile team has five to eleven dedicated individual contributors, covering all the roles necessary to build a quality increment of value every iteration.
+Teams may be technology-focused—delivering software, hardware, and any combination—or business-focused.
 And of course, Agile teams within the ART are themselves cross-functional, as shown in Figure 4.

-Each Agile team has dedicated individual contributors, covering all the roles necessary to build a quality increment of value for an iteration.
-Most SAFe teams apply a ScrumXP and Kanban hybrid, with the three primary Scrum roles:
+Each Agile Team has dedicated individual contributors, covering all the roles necessary to build a quality increment of value for an iteration.
+Most SAFe teams apply a ScrumXP and Kanban hybrid, with two specialty roles:

-- Scrum Master – The Scrum Master is the servant leader for the team, facilitating meetings, fostering Agile behavior, removing impediments, and maintaining the team’s focus
+- Scrum Master – The Scrum Master is the servant leader for the team, facilitating events, fostering Agile behavior, removing impediments, and maintaining the team’s focus.

-- Product Owner – The Product Owner owns the team backlog, acts as the Customer for developer questions, prioritizes the work, and collaborates with Product Management to plan and deliver solutions
+- Product Owner – The Product Owner owns the team backlog, acts as a customer proxy for developer questions, prioritizes the work, and collaborates with Product Management to plan and deliver solutions.

-The following program-level roles, in addition to the Agile teams, help ensure successful execution of the ART:
+In addition to the Agile teams, the following roles help ensure successful execution of the ART:

-- Release Train Engineer (RTE) is the servant leader who facilitates program-level execution, impediment removal, risk and dependency management, and continuous improvement.
+- Release Train Engineer (RTE) is a servant leader who facilitates program execution, impediment removal, risk and dependency management, and continuous improvement.